Q: Are the Private Dome rail cars as nice as the GoldStar Dome?

 Q: What is the Alaska Railroad smoking policy?

-A: There is no smoking on any part of the Alaska Railroad and Wilderness Express, including outdoor viewing platforms.
-The McKinley Explorer does allow smoking on their outdoor viewing platform, but nowhere else.
+A: There is no smoking on any part of the Alaska Railroad, McKinley Explorer or Wilderness Express Train, including the outdoor viewing platforms.

 Q: What should I bring with me on the train?